 By adhering to government guidelines we are keeping our colleagues and communities safe, as well as protecting loved ones.
 We have critical frontline workers within our business supporting the supply of vital logistics and social care contracts.
 We also have numerous teams who play key roles in the employment of tens of thousands across the UK.
 We are doing our very best to continue to offer ongoing support where it’s needed, translate the new government policies and fill specific roles which are currently in much-needed demand.

 The COVID-19 situation has evolved at speed, and continues to develop day to day.
 We have created this page to help answer your questions.
 As a business we are also aware of our responsibility to the British workforce as the government guidance continues to be updated and we are monitoring local lockdown sites carefully.
-Our taskforce works closely with our global colleagues and taking learnings from around the world, has prepared our employees to return to the workplace.
-We are operating a phased approach to returning to our physical locations, with more of our sites opening each week."
+Our taskforce works closely with our global colleagues and taking learnings from around the world to ensure we are implementing the best possible solutions in response to the pandemic for our colleagues, candidates and clients."

 Managing Director, ManpowerGroup UK